-- J9 power jack: 12..28V DC (cut-off voltage - 30V) - Power over Ethernet (PoE) on the J601 LAN1 Ethernet port: 12..28V DC (18..28 V suggested; cut-off voltage - 30V) non-standard PoE powering support
+- J901 power jack: 10..56V DC - Power over Ethernet (PoE) on the J701 LAN1 Ethernet port: 38..56V DC Power over Ethernet

-The board has a direct-input power jack J801 (5.5mm outside and 2mm inside diameter, female, pin positive plug) and can as well be powered with PoE.
+The board has a direct-input power jack J901 (5.5mm outside and 2mm inside diameter, female, pin positive plug) and can as well be powered with PoE.
 All power inputs are always active, but only one should be used at the same time.

-RouterBOARD 333 series boards are equipped with a reliable 25W onboard power supply with overvoltage protection.
-12..28 V DC input voltages are accepted, but when powered over long cables, it is suggested to use at least 18V.
+RouterBOARD 600 series boards are equipped with a reliable 35+ Watt onboard power supply.
+10..56 V DC input voltages are accepted through the J901 power jack.
 The system is tested with 24V solar/wind/RV systems with 27.6 charge voltage.
-Overvoltage protection starts from about 30V (up to 60V), so the board will not be damaged if connected to a 48 or 60 V power line.

-RouterBOARD 333 series boards are compatible with non-standard (passive) Power over Ethernet injectors (except power over datalines) and accept powering over up to 100m (330 ft) long Ethernet cable connected to the Ethernet port (J8).
-The board does not work with IEEE802.3af compliant 48V power injectors.
+RouterBOARD 600 series boards are compatible with most standard and non-standard (passive) Power over Ethernet injectors and accept powering over up to 100m (330 ft) long Ethernet cable connected to the Ethernet port (J701).
+The minimum turn on voltage is about 38V DC and it has undervoltage protection turning the board off when the input voltage drops lower than 32V.

-The maximum output of the power supply to the extension cards is normally at about 5.5A.
+The maximum output of the power supply to the extension cards is normally at about 25W (7.5A at 3.3V), however with appropriate cooling, the onboard power supply is capable to provide higher power output to the extension cards.